Mobile app wireframing: A step-by-step guide

 What does a mobile app wireframe actually include?

-6 steps for designing the best mobile app wireframe
+How to create a wireframe for an app: 6 steps for designing the best mobile app wireframe

 Ready to get to work?
 If you have a mobile app idea in mind that you are itching to bring to life, here are six steps for creating the perfect mobile app wireframe…

-- Populate each screen with appropriate elements
+4. Populate each app wireframe with appropriate elements and components

 1. Identify what user journeys you want to cover